 A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be found on the Registrar's website and in the GENERAL EDUCATION REQUIREMENTS section of the catalog.

 Notes: A student may not double major in Biochemistry and Chemistry or double major in Biochemistry and Biology.
-A student may not major in Biochemistry and minor in either Biology or Chemistry.

 BIOCHEMISTRY I